ToucanProtocol/toucan-sdk/README.md

 This is useful if you need to interact with a method of our contracts that hasn't been implemented in the SDK yet.

-It's important to note that, if you want to use write methods you need to have a signer set!
+It's important to note that, if you want to use write methods you need to have a signer set in your ToucanClient!

 ## Example to retire Carbon Credits

-To retire Carbon Credits on mainnet, you will have to get Carbon Pool Tokens from a DEX like Ubeswap, which you need to redeem for TCO2s.
+To retire Carbon Credits on mainnet, you will have to get Carbon Pool Tokens from a DEX like [Uniswap](https://uniswap.org), which you need to redeem for TCO2s.
 You can then retire these and get a certificate for that.
 If you already own NCTs, you can follow this example.
 In case you don't and are developing on testnet, you can also just get some at the [Toucan Faucet](https://faucet.toucan.earth).
 You can find more ways to retire in our [documentation](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2).

 **Redeem your Pool Tokens and get an array of redeemed TCO2s**